-- Join a group in your community is a great way to keep motivated, although that does mean actually leaving your house!
+- Get Out There: Join a group in your community is a great way to keep motivated, although that does mean actually leaving your house (which is a bit contrary to this article)!
 Your end goal is to eventually find a teacher (if possible), and there are often groups out there.
-Try services such as “Meetup” to find one, a Google or Bing search, or even searching Facebook or Google+ to see if one is nearby.
+Try services such as “Meetup” to find one, a Google or Bing search, or even searching Facebook or other social media to see if one is nearby.
 Try broad search terms such as “Meditation”.
-Remember, there might be some that are “for profit” meaning these are actually companies, rather than non-profits, and you will want to stay clear of them unless you want to and/or have no other choice.
+Remember, there might be some that are “for profit” meaning these are actually companies, rather than non-profits, and you may want to stay clear of them unless you want to and/or have no other choice.

 - Skype or FaceTime: Perhaps getting out there is not your thing…then how about using video with Skype or FaceTime?
 This is a nice way to connect with a friend or teacher who can get you going (and motivated) on a routine basis.
 There is nothing like someone on the other end to motivate you, and practice meditation with.

 Like never before, you can connect with meditation teachers and others who are practicing through the internet.
 While Meditation is, of course, best taught with an actual teacher in front of you…there are times when this is just not feasible or possible.
 A variety of resources are available on the internet, and these are just a few options: